teamsixzero/website2/src/projects/ftsy.md

 <section class="ping-pong ping-pong--with-bg ping-pong--image-right" style="background-image:url(/images/projects/ftsy/ftsy-the-magic-bg.png);">
   <div class="ping-pong_copy">
     <h2 class="h4">The magic</h2>
-    <p>FTSY’s scanning technology is the magic ingredient in the FTSY sauce.
+    <p>FTSY's scanning technology is the magic ingredient in the FTSY sauce.
 The scanner builds a super accurate 3D model by taking 24 photos of a shoppers feet guaranteeing any shoes you buy through FTSY fit perfectly.</p>
     <p>While our participants loved the idea, they found it slow and difficult to get a successful scan.</p>
     <p>We designed a scanning experience that is much faster and easier to use by focusing on giving shoppers clear instructions, a better sense of progress, and a clearer UI.</p>
   </div>